By Phillip Weiss and Teresa Edmondson

 We’re convinced that self-leadership is the “secret sauce” or the “holy grail” of great leadership.
 But it doesn’t just happen.
 We must be purposeful and intentional, as we like to say.

-Launching into 2021, we’re challenging you to carve out time, glean from last year, and create a plan for leading yourself in the new year.
+Launching into the new year, we’re challenging you to carve out time, glean from last year, and create a plan for leading yourself in the new year.
 Jinny Ditzler, author of Your Best Year Yet, has created a helpful template for this with her 10 questions for your consideration.
 These are:

 - What did I accomplish?